EnviroMail 127 Australia - Microbial Diversity Profiling via NGS

 The 16S rRNA gene, a ubiquitous gene in the bacterial genome, consists of both highly conserved regions and variable regions.
 The conserved regions serve as anchors for universal primers that allow sequencing of the variable regions that are used to discriminate between different microorganisms for identification.

-Seven of nine hypervariable regions of the 16S rRNA gene are amplified by PCR and barcoded to synthesize libraries.
+Seven of nine hypervariable regions of the 16S rRNA gene are amplified by PCR and barcoded to synthesise libraries.
+The barcoded libraries are pooled, templated and sequenced using an automated NGS system.

-The sequences are rarefied to a standard read depth, then analyzed with a 16S metagenomics analysis that aligns sequences to the reference database.
+The sequences are rarefied to a standard read depth, then analysed with a 16S metagenomics analysis that aligns sequences to the reference database.
 Finally, the data are analysed by a proprietary ALS pipeline that provides a report summarising the bacterial community profile.

 Pie chart showing relative abundance of OTUs